 A floodplain is a low area of land adjacent to a stream or other watercourse that is subject to flooding and holds the overflow of water during a flood.
-They are often delineated on the basis of the 100 year storm event - the area that would be covered by water during a flood so big it only happens (theoretically) every 100 years.
+They are often delineated based on the 100-year storm event - the area that would be covered by water during a flood so big it only happens (theoretically) every 100 years.
 However, flooding can occur in any year.
 For that reason, development should not occur in drainage ways and floodplains because they serve as stormwater runoff systems and flood mitigation landscape features.